Music Braille

 7. Established a Music Braille Production Network:

-We developed and trialled a virtual network of international music braille producers to enable agencies to locate and procure music braille productions more efficiently between each other.
-Visit our page about the Music Braille Production Network.
+We developed and trialled a virtual network of international music braille producers to enable agencies to locate and procure music braille productions more efficiently between each other, including guidance for productions for international readership (04.07.2023).
+Visit the dedicated Music Braille Production Network pages.

 8. Developed and agreed harmonized metadata for music braille files: